-This May, INK is going on the road and taking the best of East Anglia’s short plays to London in Feast From The East, with contributions from such writer superstars as Richard Curtis and his daughter Scarlett, as well as exciting new short plays from new writers with exceptional talent.
+In May, INK went to London taking the best of East Anglia’s short plays in Feast From The East, with contributions from such writer superstars as Richard Curtis and his daughter Scarlett, as well as exciting new short plays from new writers with exceptional talent.

-INK is a vital platform for regional writing which celebrates the short play artform, and it’s London residency seeks to bring it’s work to a wider platform.
+INK is a vital platform for regional writing which celebrates the short play artform, and it’s London residency brought it’s work to a wider platform.
 Over four years INK has drawn attention to the extraordinary potential of the short play and has produced over 100 new plays.

-Feast From The East will show at The Actors Centre at The Tristan Bates Theatre from
+Feast From The East showed at The Actors Centre, The Tristan Bates Theatre from

 Directed by Julia Sowerbutts and Huw Brentnall